 On May 23, 2018, the Company entered into a loan agreement with KeyBank National Association, or KeyBank, for a senior secured term loan ("KeyBank Term Loan").
 The KeyBank Term Loan provides for a loan of \$35,700 and matures on the earlier of (1) August 11, 2021 or (2) the date KeyBank ceases to serve as administrative agent under the KeyBank Credit Agreement.
-The KeyBank Term Loan bears interest, at our option, at either (1) LIBOR plus 7% or (2) KeyBank's base rate plus 6%.
-Interest at June 30, 2018 was based on libor plus 7%.
-The KeyBank Term Loan is secured by, among other things, pledges of the equity interests in Plymouth Industrial 20 and each of its property owning subsidiaries.
+The KeyBank Term Loan bears interest, at the Company's option, at either (1) LIBOR plus 7% or (2) KeyBank's base rate plus 6%.
+Interest at September 30, 2018 was based on LIBOR plus 7%.
+At September 30, 2018 the one-month LIBOR was 2.26%.
+The KeyBank Term Loan is secured by, among other things, pledges of the equity interests in Plymouth Industrial 20 LLC and each of its property owning subsidiaries.
 The KeyBank Term Loan required us to use the net proceeds from the KeyBank Term Loan to repay the Torchlight Mezzanine Loan.
 The repayment of the Torchlight Mezzanine Loan was completed May 24, 2018.

 The KeyBank Term Loan contains customary affirmative and negative covenants for term loans of this type, including limitations with respect to mergers, dispositions of assets, change of management or change of control and transactions with affiliates.
-The KeyBank Term Loan requires us to apply up to \$20,000 of the net proceeds from any additional equity raised to the repayment of the KeyBank Line of Credit Agreement or escrow those funds with KeyBank, until the MWG Loan Agreement is refinanced with a non-recourse mortgage loan and upon refinancing the MWG Loan Agreement, an amount equal to 25% of the Net Proceeds thereafter.
-The Company completed an equity financing on July 23, 2018 and repaid \$4,064 of the term loan to KeyBank.
+The KeyBank Term Loan requires us to apply an amount equal to 25% of the net proceeds from any additional equity raised by the Company to the repayment of the KeyBank Term Loan.
+As of September 30, 2018, the Company has repaid \$4,530 of the KeyBank Term Loan from the net proceeds of equity offerings.

-The KeyBank Term Loan contains financial covenants that will require us to limit our total leverage to 72.5% of our aggregate assets for the next 18 months and thereafter reduce our total leverage ratio to 70%, with a cap of 65% upon the repayment of the KeyBank Term Loan.
+The KeyBank Term Loan contains financial covenants that will require us to limit our total leverage to 72.5% of our aggregate assets for the next 18 months and thereafter reduce our total leverage ratio to 70%.
 The KeyBank Term Loan also requires us to maintain a fixed charge coverage ratio of 1.25 to 1 and a debt service coverage ratio of 1.50 to 1.
 In the event of a default by the Borrowers, the agent may declare all obligations under the KeyBank Term Loan immediately due and payable and enforce any and all rights of the lender or the agent under the KeyBank Term Loan and related documents.
-The Company is in compliance with the respective covenants at June 30, 2018.
+The Company is in compliance with the respective covenants at September 30, 2018.

-Borrowings outstanding amounted to \$34,965, net of \$735 of unamortized debt issuance costs at June 30, 2018.
+Borrowings outstanding amounted to \$30,520, net of \$650 of unamortized debt issuance costs at September 30, 2018.